-If you are an undergraduate who repeats a course that you previously failed, you may request to have only the second grade calculated in your GPA.
+If you repeat an undergraduate course that you previously failed, you may request to have only the second grade calculated in your GPA.
 If you repeat a course, your transcript will record both grades; the original grade will be marked FX.
 You may exercise the FX option no more than once for a given course.
 Check the FX or Extended-X policy on your campus.